rinta-git/Dev-React/README.md

 It is a config to share target browsers and node.js versions in different frontend tools.
 Developers sets their version using query lie `last 2 versions`.

+* Framework v/s Library

+  A framework is like a foundation to build application for a particular paltform.
+Framework provide a standard set of tools and conventions that can use and manage the various components of an application such as datastorage, user interface and business logic.
+Eg; Django, Ruby on Rails, Laravel.

+  A library is a collection of pre-wriiten code that can be used to perform common tasks or add specific functionality to a programme.
+It is often written in specific programming language and are designed to be easily reusable and modular.
+Eg; React, Bootstrap.